drvinceknight/pfm/docs/_labsheets/07-symbolic-calculus.md

    Identify the roots and limits (at \\(\pm\infty\\)) of the function and confirm this with a plot.

-7. **Tickable** For the function of question 6, identify and classify all points of inflection.
+7. **TICKABLE** For the function of question 6, identify and classify all points of inflection.

 8. There are various algebraic relationships on limits: